visciang/mbs/README.md

 The user experience we aim to is a (meta) build system that let you properly work in a mono-repo that you feel like a modular monolith, but is built and deployed like a service oriented solution.

+To summarize:
+- build / release / deploy support
+- first class DAG dependencies (parallelized execution)
+- Checksum based diff detection
+- No development environment on your machine, just docker

 ### What MBS is not

+Well, first it is not Bazel :) .. joking.

 It's all about **tradeoff**.
 We should do one thing (put your definition of "one thing" here) and do it well (your definition also here).
 This can't be considered without a clear context that defines where we would like to operate; and different context means different requirements, different expectations and so different definitions.